top of page

 Situated almost 1,000 kilometres off the coast of Ecuador, the Galapagos Islands boast a unique setting and a warm, temperate climate year-round.
 This equatorial positioning also subjects the archipelago to the swells and currents of the surrounding Pacific Ocean, creating prime surfing conditions.
 While the islands can be enjoyed as a surf destination throughout the year, the ideal time to visit is undoubtedly from December to May, with the best winds generally experienced from February to April.

-During this peak surf season, the Galapagos basks in abundant sunshine, with average temperatures reaching a balmy 27 degrees Celsius.
+During this peak surf season, the Galapagos basks in abundant sunshine, with average temperatures reaching around 27 degrees Celsius.
 The ocean waters remain a comfortable 23 degrees Celsius, perfect for long sessions in the lineup.
 Not only that but the powerful reef breaks that ring the islands come alive, offering up a diverse array of waves to challenge surfers of all skill levels.
 Best of all, the islands tend to be less crowded during these months, as they fall within the Galapagos' low season for tourism.

 Most surfers are comfortable in board shorts/swimsuit and a 2mm jacket or rashie.
 If you feel the cold, opt for a 3/2mm wetsuit.